 Quantae res vitae placent, tanto beatior eris.

 I do believe that this is the secret to success in life, in business and in relationships.
 If you can find something to like about a person, product, service, work, or job, you will be more engaged in it.
 When people are engaged, they perform better and are happier.
-When they are happier, they attract others to them, and become more successful.
+When they are happier, they attract others to them, and they in turn become more successful.
 People who want to believe are attracted to believers, people who want to be happy are attracted to happy people.

-Great artists and teachers show us how to find the beauty that is in things which we would probably otherwise overlook.
-Actively looking for beauty and meaning, or just actively looking for things to like, is my personal secret to happiness, although a close second might be “something to do, someone to love, and something to look forward to.”
+Artists and teachers show us how to find the beauty that is in things which we would probably otherwise overlook.
+Actively looking for beauty and meaning, or just actively looking for things to like, is my personal secret to happiness.

-Currently, I live in Houston with my husband, two boys, a dog and a cat.
+I live in Houston with my husband, two boys, two dogs and a cat.
 If you want to know more about me, you can always email me at elibrarian [at] hotmail [dot] com.